BitcoinDesign/Guide/guide/contribute/contribute.md

 **[Slack channel]({{ site.slack_invite_url }})**

-We use the #bitcoin-design-guide channel in the [Bitoin Design Slack community]({{ site.slack_invite_url }}) to communicate and discuss work on guide.
+We use the #bitcoin-design-guide channel in the [Bitcoin Design Slack community]({{ site.slack_invite_url }}) to communicate and discuss work on guide.
 To hear what is going on, see what you can help with, or suggest new contributions please come and say hi.

 ---